iturdikulov/notes/Git.md

 &#10;
 `git log -p [file/directory]`

-View differences of branches/stash with meld other tool?
+View differences of branches/stash with meld, other tool?
+TODO: review this
 &#10;
 ```sh
 ## To get list of toolname runt this: